Donate

 Today’s Native American youth are preparing to accomplish tomorrow’s Climate Adaptation and Mitigation work.

-Perhaps this is why Elderberry Wisdom Farm has been actively sharing Messages of Hope for Native American Youth and Families for the past year.
-This is because today's Native American youth represent our future.
-They are our future history keepers, future living museums, future community leaders, future healers, future spiritual leaders.
+Perhaps this is why Elderberry Wisdom Farm has been actively sharing Messages of Hope for Native American Youth and Families.
+Today's Native American youth represent our future.
+They are tomorrow’s history keepers, living museums, community leaders, healers, and spiritual leaders.

-We have also expanded in 2022 and are holding two internships for our Native community annually.
-Our Habitat Restoration Internship is being provided during spring term, and our Traditional Ecological Knowledge Workforce Development project will be held for the next four year each fall term.
+We have expanded in 2023 and are now holding our internships for our Native community each season in 2023 instead of twice a year in the fall and spring.
+Our Habitat Restoration Internship is being provided during the summer, fall and winter terms, and our Organic Farming Internships will be held each spring and summer for the next three years.

-Formed in 2019, Elderberry Wisdom Farm is young, but we are mighty!
-We have the support of a diverse Board of Directors and a growing staff that is continuing to expand throughout 2022.
+Formed in 2019, Elderberry Wisdom Farm is young, but we are mighty with the support of our diverse Board of Directors and team of staff and consultants who are continuing to expand.
 Trusted colleagues committed to our vision and mission have formed collaborative partnerships with our organization.
-Our funders have enthusiastically stepped up to help and we are now turning to our followers and colleagues.
+Our funders have enthusiastically stepped up to help and we are now turning to our followers for assistance